Each Lunokhod was taken to the Moon by a Luna spacecraft; after landing it was sent down a ramp to the surface.

-Lunokhod 1 was delivered to the Sea of Rains by the Luna 17 soft-lander in November 1970.
-The 2.2-meter (7.25-foot) long vehicle rolled out of the lander on eight wheels and began to transmit TV pictures of its surroundings.
+Lunokhod 1 was delivered to the Sea of Rains by the Luna 17 soft-lander in Nov 1970.
+The 2.2-m (7.25-ft) long vehicle rolled out of the lander on eight wheels and began to transmit TV pictures of its surroundings.
 Other instruments on board detected cosmic rays, analyzed the physical and chemical composition of the lunar rocks, and bounced laser beams back to Earth so that scientists could determine the precise Earth-Moon distance.
-Lunokhod 1 covered a distance of 10.5 kilometers by the end of its mission 11 months later.
+Lunokhod 1 covered a distance of 10.5 km by the end of its mission 11 months later.

-Lunokhod 2, an improved version with twice the top speed, landed aboard Luna 21 in January 1973 in the partially ruined crater Le Monnier on the edge of the Sea of Serenity, and covered a total of 37 kilometers (23 miles) in its five-month lifetime.
+Lunokhod 2, an improved version with twice the top speed, landed aboard Luna 21 in Jan 1973 in the partially ruined crater Le Monnier on the edge of the Sea of Serenity, and covered a total of 37 km (23 mi) in its five-month lifetime.
 It operated near the landing site of Apollo 17.